sadit/SimilaritySearchDemos/site-src/demos.md

 ...
 ```

 Please recall that the first time you load a package Julia compiles it.
-Pluto notebooks also save its own environments and therefore it can use different package versions that those listed in the repo environment, this will cause installing and compiling this packages.
+Pluto notebooks also save its own environments and therefore it can use different package versions that those listed in the repo environment, which will cause installing and compiling packages the first time the notebooks run.
 Hopefully, this strategy improves the reproducibility at the cost of increasing loading times.

 Note: Pluto interface also allows loading notebooks, so you don't need to exit and re-run to explore examples.